Delport121/Obsidian_Vault/Meetings/Meeting Notes 7.md

 - I had to go through Bens stuff again to understand the sensor fusion and the different filter.
 I am finding it rather difficult to understand the algorithms
 - Find something that peaked my interest regarding autonoums rally racing.
 It has a ros repository but the setup for this will likely be tedious once again.
 ## Plan for next week:
-- [ ] Lectures Thursday and Friday (Its about Kalman filters, hopefully its worthwhile)
+- [x] Lectures Thursday and Friday (Its about Kalman filters, hopefully its worthwhile)  [completion:: 2024-04-21]
 - [x] Do the assignments in Ben's repo?  [completion:: 2024-04-17] Unfortunately not possible since it is incomplete, but the theory remains usefull
 - [ ] I am looking to implement simple algorithms of the particle filter and Slam for a fundamental understanding.
 I am finding it rather difficult to jump directly into the F1tenh Gym.
 This may take some time though